systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Applied Changes](/tutorial-img/03-deploy_containerized_app/applied_changes.png)

 Three things to notice about the screen in front of you:
 * The name of the Change Set in the top left has changed to `head`.
-This means that the Model on your Canvas is read-only, and is a 1:1 representation of reality as it existed when the changes were last applied.
+This means that the Model on your Canvas is read-only and is a 1:1 representation of reality as it existed when the changes were last applied.

  * The `Changes Panel` now shows only Applied Changes and no longer contains a Proposed Changes tab.